 Synchrony Bank accounts can be opened online, but IRA and Trust accounts require paper forms.
 Funding an account can be done with an electronic funds transfer.
 This is done by providing Synchrony with the account number and routing/transit number of an external bank account.
 If Synchrony can’t automatically verify your external account, it’ll use a trial deposit system.
 Once the online application completes, Synchrony Bank will mail a welcome kit within 7 to 10 days.
 The welcome kit includes a signature card that must be signed and mailed back.
 In addition, the welcome kit includes a deposit slip.
 If you decide to fund the account with a check instead of an online transfer, a check must be mailed with the deposit slip.

 The online application can accommodate up to four beneficiaries per account.
-Unlike some other financial institutions, Synchrony Bank does not require Social Security numbers for beneficiaries: only name, address, and date of birth are necessary to add a beneficiary.
-CSR suggested having all information and documentation for the applicant and any beneficiaries on hand, since the online application is time sensitive and will time out if there’s a long period of inactivity.
+Unlike some other financial institutions, Synchrony Bank does not require Social Security numbers for person beneficiaries: only name, address, and date of birth are necessary to add a beneficiary.
+Non-person beneficiaries can also be designated.
+Only equal allocations are allowed for the beneficiaries.
+Percentages cannot be specified.
+After your account is opened, beneficiaries can be managed online.

-Synchrony Bank has an overall health grade of “A" at DepositAccounts.com, with a Texas Ratio of 9.83% (excellent), based on March 31, 2018 data.
-In the past year, Synchrony Bank has increased its total non-brokered deposits by $3.8 billion, an excellent annual growth rate of 8.92%.
+Synchrony Bank has an overall health grade of “A" at DepositAccounts.com, with a Texas Ratio of 7.70% (excellent), based on June 30, 2023 data.
+In the past year, Synchrony Bank’s non-brokered deposits increased by $8.92 billion, an excellent annual growth rate of 15.86%.
 Please refer to our financial overview of Synchrony Bank (FDIC Certificate # 27314) for more details.

 Synchrony Bank can trace its origins to a brick-and-mortar institution, the Monogram Bank, USA, which was established in Ohio in 1988.
 From 1989 to 2014, the Bank moved its headquarters four times and re-branded five times, with the current name change occurring in June 2014.
 Prior to the name Synchrony Bank, the Bank was known as GE Capital Retail Bank, reflecting its tie to GE Capital, its parent company.
 In January 2013, GE Capital Retail Bank acquired the deposit base and online deposits business of MetLife Bank, N.A.

-To find the highest CD rates, both nationwide and state specific, please refer to our CD Rates Table page.
+To look for the best CD rates, either nationwide or state-specific, please refer to our CD Rates Table page.